Sony Reader And A Brief History:

 - The move to firmly get in EPUB and PDF allowed a new generation of users the freedom of choice.
 You were no longer bound to buy ePub ebooks only at the Sony store.
 You could go ahead and buy books at any other hosting sites for free.
 There came about many free eBook websites for this very purpose.
 Instead, they could deal with other retailers and use Adobe Digital Editions to sync up the purchases.

-- This was the first e-reader that Sony really stepped their marketing efforts on.
-They made a number of stock images for bloggers to use in their writeups and started blitz campaigns in the Sony Style stores and also expanded their retail distribution into countries like Canada.
+- This was the first e-reader that Sony stepped their marketing efforts on.
+They made some stock images for bloggers to use in their writeups and started blitz campaigns in the Sony Style stores and also expanded their retail distribution into countries like Canada.

 Pocket Edition PRS-300 Reader: